SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Affiliations,-Relationships,-Accounts,-Contacts.md

 **Contributed By** Hua Ping Tan, [Belmar Consulting Group](https://www.belmar.ca/)

-## Contact: Special Relationship to Organization
+## Contact: Concatenate Special Relationship to Organization
 **Description**
 >This is a variation on the board member count rollup using text instead of count.
 This can help track from a contact level who is on the board, staff, and volunteers if those are being tracked by affiliations.
 This rollup is generally good for end users to see a quick list of important interactions with your org and for ease of use with reporting.